If these thoughts sound familiar, you’ve reached a crucial turning point:

 - Practical Skill Building: You’ll learn concrete communication and conflict management tools you can use immediately

-- Pattern Disruption: We’ll directly address the negative cycles that keep pulling you back into disconnection
+- Pattern Disruption: We’ll directly address the negative cycles that keep pulling you back into conflict and disconnection

 - Connection Strengthening: Beyond just fixing problems, we’ll rebuild the friendship, intimacy, and appreciation at the heart of your relationship